 Gates of Romance

 Spanish colonial architecture dominates Suchitoto, including a creative variety of wrought-iron bar-work adorning nearly every door and window.
-Historically speaking, the wrought-iron was not for safety reasons, I’m told by a local.
-The iron bars were were not originally designed to keep out burglars, oddly enough.
+Historically speaking, the wrought iron was not for safety reasons, I’m told by a local.
+The iron bars were not originally designed to keep out burglars, oddly enough.

 Surf and Ceviche